Nishal3/airbnb-warehousing/README.md

 #### 4.3.1 Creating RDS Connection

-1. In the "Connections" section click "Create connection" and search for MySQL
+1. In the "Connections" section, click "Create connection" and search for MySQL
-2. For "Database instances", the RDS instance you created earlier should show up, click that
+2. For "Database instances", the RDS instance you created earlier should show up.
+Click that
 3. For "Database name" write "columbus_oh_listings"
 4. Type in your credentials for the database
-5. Click "Network options" and click the VPC associated with the RDS instance, if theres only one click that one
+5. Click "Network options" and click the VPC associated with the RDS instance, and if there is only one, click that one
-6. You can choose any subnet as long as it is part of the default route table, I recommend remembering one subnets first 3-ish digits so you don't have to jump back and forth to VPC and Glue
+6. You can choose any subnet given it is in the "RDS-pvt-rt".
+I recommend memorizing the first 3-ish digits of a subnet to prevent jumping back and forth between VPC and Glue.
-7. For security groups, choose the one associating the EC2 instance with the RDS instance it should be something like "ec2-rds-#" where # is a number
+7. For security groups, choose the one associating the EC2 instance with the RDS instance and the default security group.
+The EC2 security group should resemble "ec2-rds-#" where # is a number.
-8. Click "Next" and assign a meaningful name and description and then hit "Next" again
+8. Click "Next" and assign a meaningful name and description, and then hit "Next" again
-9. Click "Create connection", and we're done!
+9. Click "Create connection", and there we have it!

 #### 4.3.2 Creating Redshift Connection

-Same steps as RDS connection setup, but selecting Amazon Redshift for the data source
+The same steps as the RDS connection setup, but selecting Amazon Redshift for the data source

 **_Note_: If you assigned the Redshift workgroup a VPC other than the default, you will need to assign the same VPC for the Glue Connection**